justv316/Terrifying_Encounters/README.md

 ##### Load Order Considerations

 * Load this mod as early as possible in your load order.
-* I built this mod in Deluxe, though this mod has absolutely no requirements or interactions with Deluxe content.
+* I built this mod in deluxe, though this mod has absolutely no requirements or interactions with deluxe content.
-* I built and tested this mod in an existing save Alongside fresh saves when necessary primarily to ensure this can be added to an existing character without issue, especially since all of this content is locked behind being at least level 25.
+* I built and tested this mod in an existing save alongside fresh saves when necessary primarily to ensure this can be added to an existing character without issue, especially since all of this content is locked behind being at least level 25.
 * The Target Detection system I've built is completely compatibile with other mods that use Target Detection since I built that with the idea that everything used in a specific instance of target detection will be unique.

 <details>